-A little about myself.
-I go by Rinzei.
-I’m presently 27 and living in the United Kingdom.
+A little about myself: I go by Rinzei most places.
+I’m presently 29 and living in the United Kingdom.
 It wasn’t always so – it was little over four years ago that I got married and moved from Michigan, USA.
 It’s been a big adjustment, and it’s still going on really, but it’s an exciting experience.

 My main hobbies have always been my passion – writing fiction, drawing characters and playing video games.
 While I was at university, I put all of these on the back-burner in order to maintain my GPA.
 When I finally came out the other side, I found it was difficult to get myself back into these things.
 This would not do at all.
 Since then, I have been attempting to rekindled my old flames, as it were, and get back to doing the things I loved most.
 This blog is another stepping stone towards that goal.

 My posts will mostly comprise of reviews/rants/whinges/raves on games, with the occasional thoughts/feelings on writing.
 And maybe we’ll sprinkle in a little of what I call “trivialities and sundries” – random little tidbits that might be interesting, but still technically a tangent for our needs here.

 As for the title “+1 Creativity”, I think it’s a good sum-up of my hopes related to the subject matter you’ll find on my blog.
 I’m eager to get back into my artistic endeavours as well as back in to my gaming, and what a coincidence that Creativity was a skill in the Sims 2 (and 3, but split up).
 So it just sort of…fits.